 Gambling has been a popular form of entertainment for centuries.
-Not only is gambling fun, there’s the added bonus of winning some cash if you get lucky.
-However, for this age-old pastime to remain fun and exciting, it’s important to gamble responsibly.
-While many players do gamble within their means, problem gambling affects a huge number of people every day, and these problems can be difficult to overcome.
+Not only can it be fun, but there’s the added bonus of winning some cash if you get lucky.
+However, for this age-old pastime to remain enjoyable, it’s essential to gamble responsibly.
+While many players do gamble within their means, a huge number of people do find themselves negatively impacted by gambling.
+The Gambling Commission estimates around 138,000 have problems with gambling, and these problems can be difficult to overcome.

-Let’s take a look at how you can stay in control of your relationship with online gambling, spot the signs of problem gambling and what to do if you’re concerned about your gambling habits.
+Let’s take a look at how you can stay in control of your relationship with online gambling, spot the signs of unhealthy gambling habits, and what to do if you’re concerned about your gambling.

 Choosing licensed operators

 Check that an online casino or bookmaker has a valid gambling licence from a governing body, such as the UK Gambling Commission (UKGC) before you sign up.
 The UKGC holds licensees to high standards when it comes to customer protection and fair play protocols, and non-compliant operators risk hefty fines or loss of licence.
 Licensed casinos and betting sites must meet various responsible gambling requirements, such as provision of on-site limiters to help customers control how much time and money they spend on gambling, plus registration with the GAMSTOP service so those who’ve self-excluded will be barred from accessing the site.